Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Introduction

 If quadratic estimators are so useful, why then have they not been adopted by recent surveys?
 Indeed, they were used extensively at the start of the twenty-first century \citep[e.g.,][]{2000MNRAS.317L..23H,2002MNRAS.335..887T,2002ApJ...571..191T,2004ApJ...606..702T}, but have since fallen out of vogue.
 One reason for this lies in computational cost; the optimal estimator is difficult to implement since it requires knowledge of the inverse covariance between any two galaxy positions (or pixels).
 Current surveys contain $\mathcal{O}(10^6)$ objects, thus a brute-force computation of this inverse is infeasible.
 Secondly, the FKP scheme is often found to perform well in practice.
 For a survey containing both uniform number density, $\bar{n}$, and narrow bins, the FKP weights become optimal, just as on small scales.
-The gains from the optimal approach are expected to be most relevant on scales where the window function has significant power; given that these are usually dominated by cosmic variance, their improved measurement is not expected to have great effect on cosmological analyses, unless one is searching for signatures only visible at low-$k$ (e.g., primordial non-Gaussianity).\footnote{See Ref.\,\citep{2004MNRAS.349..603E} for an extensive comparison of quadratic and FKP-type (psuedo-$C_\ell$) estimators in the CMB context.} Finally, the issue of bias is not usually significant, since our theory-models can be straightforwardly window-convolved \citep[e.g.,][]{2017MNRAS.466.2242B}, though this is not the case for higher-order statistics.
-That said, in the current era of `precision cosmology', our goal is to squeeze out every last drop of cosmological information, thus any gains, even if small, are of great importance.\footnote{For another notable work, see Ref.\,\citep{2017JCAP...12..009S}, which estimates the \textit{initial} power spectrum via a Bayesian approach.}
+The gains from the optimal approach are expected to be most relevant on scales where the window function has significant power; given that these are usually dominated by cosmic variance, their improved measurement is not expected to have great effect on cosmological analyses, unless one is searching for signatures only visible at low-$k$ (e.g., primordial non-Gaussianity).\footnote{See Ref.\,\citep{2004MNRAS.349..603E} for an extensive comparison of quadratic and FKP-type (psuedo-$C_\ell$) estimators in the CMB context.} Finally, the issue of \resub{windowing} is not usually significant, since our theory-models can be straightforwardly window-convolved \citep[e.g.,][]{2017MNRAS.466.2242B}.
+That said, in the current era of `precision cosmology', our goal is to squeeze out every last drop of cosmological information, thus any gains, even if small, are of great importance.\footnote{For another notable work, see Ref.\,\citep{2017JCAP...12..009S}, which estimates the \textit{initial} power spectrum via a Bayesian approach.} \resub{Furthermore, the ability to estimate unwindowed spectra will be of great use for higher-order statistics, whereupon window convolution is highly non-trivial.}